The International Regulatory Framework for Banks (Basel III)

 The origins and aims of Basel III

-In 1974, in response to disruptions in the international financial markets, the central bank governors of the G10 countries established a Committee on Banking Regulations and Supervisory Practices, later renamed as the 'Basel Committee on Banking Supervision' (BCBS).
-The Committee was designed as a forum for regular cooperation between its member countries on banking supervisory matters.
+In 1974, in response to disruptions in the international financial markets, the central bank governors of the G10 countries/territories established a Committee on Banking Regulations and Supervisory Practices, later renamed as the 'Basel Committee on Banking Supervision' (BCBS).
+The Committee was designed as a forum for regular cooperation between its member countries/territories on banking supervisory matters.
 Its aim was and is to enhance financial stability by improving supervisory knowhow and the quality of banking supervision worldwide.

 The Basel Committee today

 After starting life as a G10 body, the Committee expanded its membership in 2009 and now includes 27 jurisdictions.
-The Committee now reports to an oversight body, the Group of Central Bank Governors and Heads of Supervision (GHOS), which comprises central bank governors and (non-central bank) heads of supervision from member countries.
+The Committee now reports to an oversight body, the Group of Central Bank Governors and Heads of Supervision (GHOS), which comprises central bank governors and (non-central bank) heads of supervision from member countries/territories.

 The Committee's decisions have no legal force.
 Rather, the Committee formulates supervisory standards and guidelines and recommends statements of best practice in the expectation that individual national authorities will implement them.